johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 Tags: acf table
 Requires at least: 4.9
 Tested up to: 4.9.8
-Stable tag: trunk
+Stable tag: 1.2.6
 License: GPLv2 or later

 A Table Field Add-on for the Advanced Custom Fields Plugin.

 == Description ==

-The Table Field Plugin enhances the functionality of the "Advanced Custom Fields" plugin with easy-to-edit tables.
-The plugin requires the "Advanced Custom Fields" plugin and is compatible with version 4 and 5.
+The Table Field Plugin enhances the functionality of the ["Advanced Custom Fields" plugin](https://de.wordpress.org/plugins/advanced-custom-fields/) with easy-to-edit tables.

+This plugin requires the ["Advanced Custom Fields" plugin](https://de.wordpress.org/plugins/advanced-custom-fields/)!.

 The table field works also with the repeater and flexible field types.

-* table header (option)
+= Features =
+* Table Header (Option)
-* add and remove table columns and rows
+* Add and remove table columns and rows
-* change order of columns and rows by dragging
+* Change order of columns and rows by dragging
-* to move to the next cells editor press key: tab
+* To move to the next cells editor press key: tab
-* to move to the previous cells editor press key: shift + tab
+* To move to the previous cells editor press key: shift + tab

-=== Output Table HTML ===
+== Frequently Asked Questions ==

+= How to output the table html? =

 To render the table fields data as an html table in one of your template files you can start with the following basic code example: